containernetworking/cni/SPEC.md

 [appc-github]: https://github.com/appc/spec
 [docker]: https://docker.com

+## General considerations

+The intention is for the container runtime to first create a new network namespace for the container.
+It then determines which networks this container should belong to and for each network, which plugin must be executed.
+The network configuration is in JSON format and can easily be stored in a file.
+The network configuration includes mandatory fields such as "name" and "type" as well as plugin (type) specific ones.
+The container runtime sequentially sets up the networks by executing the corresponding plugin for each network.
+Upon completion of the container lifecycle, the runtime executes the plugins in reverse order (relative to the order in which they were added) to disconnect them from the networks.

 ## CNI Plugin

 ### Overview

 Each CNI plugin is implemented as an executable that is invoked by the container management system (e.g. rkt or Docker).

 A CNI plugin is responsible for inserting a network interface into the container network namespace (e.g. one end of a veth pair) and making any necessary changes on the host (e.g. attaching other end of veth into a bridge).
 It should then assign the IP to the interface and setup the routes consistent with IP Address Management section by invoking appropriate IPAM plugin.

 ### Parameters